saccharios/ros_sandbox/README.md

 # ros_sandbox
-My repo to learn ros.
+This is my repo to learn and try out stuff with ros.